THE WHOLE WOMAN INITIATIVE AIMS TO SEE YAZIDI WOMEN RESTORED TO PHYSICAL AND EMOTIONAL WHOLENESS BY ADDRESSING THEIR HOLISTIC HEALTH NEEDS.

 We believe that training locals is essential in creating sustainability and reproducibility.
 Midwives are at the frontlines and attend the majority of births in government-operated clinics and hospitals in Iraq.
 By equipping local midwives, we can have a far-reaching impact on birth outcomes in Iraq.

-Our strategy in strengthening local midwifery care is two-fold: 1) We provide continuing education conferences for midwives and nurses working both in rural and urban clinics and 2) Our team of four expat midwives volunteer at local hospitals to provide on-the-job training.
+Our strategy in strengthening local midwifery care is two-fold: 1) We provide continuing education conferences for midwives and nurses working both in rural and urban clinics and 2) Our team of expat midwives volunteer at local hospitals to provide on-the-job training.

 HEALTH EDUCATION VIDEO PROJECT

-Imagine that you are a new mother, don’t know how to read, and can’t google the many questions you have as a new mom to access resources in your language.
+Imagine that you are a new mother, don’t know how to read, and can’t Google the many questions you have as a new mom to access resources in your language.
 This is the reality for thousands of Yazidi mothers.
 As a minority people group, there aren’t many resources available to Yazidi families, especially those who don’t speak Arabic.

 In November 2023, we released our first health education videos on YouTube, Instagram, and Facebook in Kurmanji Kurdish, the heart language of the Yazidi mothers we serve.
-As of August 20204, we have released 24 videos with 1,000-80,000+ views each.
+As of August 20204, we have released 65 videos with 1,000-80,000+ views each.

 TRAUMA CARE